Esri/arcgis-maps-sdk-unity-samples/README.md

 * [Line of sight](https://github.com/Esri/arcgis-maps-sdk-unity-samples/tree/main/samples_project/Assets/SampleViewer/Samples/LineOfSight) - See how to check line of sight between two object in Unity.
 * [Measure](https://github.com/Esri/arcgis-maps-sdk-unity-samples/tree/main/samples_project/Assets/SampleViewer/Samples/Measure) - Click on the map to get real world distances between points.
 * [Routing](https://github.com/Esri/arcgis-maps-sdk-unity-samples/tree/main/samples_project/Assets/SampleViewer/Samples/Routing) - See how to query Esri's routing service to get the shortest path between two points and visualize that route in Unity.
-* [Stream Layer](https://github.com/Esri/arcgis-maps-sdk-unity-samples/tree/main/samples_project/Assets/SampleViewer/Samples/StreamLayer) - See how to use web sockets to connnect to a Esri real time service to update game objects locations in real time.
+* [Stream Layer](https://github.com/Esri/arcgis-maps-sdk-unity-samples/tree/main/samples_project/Assets/SampleViewer/Samples/StreamLayer) - See how to use web sockets to connect to an Esri real time service to update game objects locations in real time.
+* [Third Person Controller](https://github.com/Esri/arcgis-maps-sdk-unity-samples/tree/main/samples_project/Assets/SampleViewer/Samples/ThirdPerson) - Explore from the perspective of a third person camera following a controllable character.
 * [VRSample](https://github.com/Esri/arcgis-maps-sdk-unity-samples/tree/main/samples_project/Assets/SampleViewer/Samples/VRSample) - See how to configure the camera to visualize content on a VR device and move the camera with VR locomotion.

 ## Instructions